MuertoGB/SMCTool/README.md

 ------------------------------------------------------------------------------------------------------------------------
 **Creating a USB disk:**
 -
-To begin, format a USB disk in ExFAT, FAT32 or HFS+ with a Master Boot Record (MBR) filesystem.
+To begin, format a USB disk in ExFAT, FAT32 or HFS+ with a Master Boot Record (MBR) partition.
 Then....

 - Option A: Manually copy the SMC_Tool.iso files to the formatted USB disk.\
 `Hidden files must be shown, otherwise the volume icon and name may not transfer, thus the disk will show as 'EFI Boot'.`
 - Option B: Write the raw SMC_Tool.img to disk with ddrescue, or similar.

-**NOTE:** You may use a bootable USB creation tool, however, make sure to use the correct filesystem when formatting.
+**NOTE:** You may use a bootable USB creation tool, however, make sure to select the correct filesystem and partition.

 ------------------------------------------------------------------------------------------------------------------------
 **Flashing the SMC:**